T3kton/t3kton.github.io/_sources/contractor/TryIt.txt

   export FMDL="/api/v1/VCenter/VCenterFoundation"
   export FDATA=', "vcenter_complex": "/api/v1/VCenter/VCenterComplex:demovcenter:"'

-First create the VirtualBox Complex, replace `< datacenter >` with the name of the VCenter datacenter to put the VMs in, if using ESX directly put 'ha-datacenter', replace `< cluster >` with the name of the cluster to put the vms in, if using ESX put the hostname of the ESX server, if it's still default it will be 'localhost.'.
+First create the VCenterBox Complex, replace `< datacenter >` with the name of the VCenter datacenter to put the VMs in, if using ESX directly put 'ha-datacenter', replace `< cluster >` with the name of the cluster to put the vms in, if using ESX put the hostname of the ESX server, if it's still default it will be 'localhost.'.